-The following list(s) of procedure and/or diagnosis codes is provided for reference purposes only and may not be all inclusive.
-Listing of a code in this policy does not imply that the service described by the code is a covered or non-covered health service.
+imply that the service described by the code is a covered or non-covered health service.
 Benefit coverage for health services is determined by federal, state, or contractual requirements and applicable laws that may require coverage for a specific service.
 The inclusion of a code does not imply any right to reimbursement or guarantee claim payment.
 Other Policies and Guidelines may apply.

-CPT Code Description 0101T Extracorporeal shock wave involving musculoskeletal system, not otherwise specified, high energy 0102T Extracorporeal shock wave, high energy, performed by a physician, requiring anesthesia other than local, involving lateral humeral epicondyle 0512Т Extracorporeal shock wave for integumentary wound healing, high energy, including topical application and dressing care; initial wound 0513Т Extracorporeal shock wave for integumentary wound healing, high energy, including topical application and dressing care; each additional wound (List separately in addition to code for primary procedure) 28890 Extracorporeal shock wave, high energy, performed by a physician or other qualified health care professional, requiring anesthesia other than local, including ultrasound guidance, involving the plantar fascia
+CPT Code Description 0101T Extracorporeal shock wave involving musculoskeletal system, not otherwise specified 0102T Extracorporeal shock wave performed by a physician, requiring anesthesia other than local, and involving the lateral humeral epicondyle 0512T Extracorporeal shock wave for integumentary wound healing, including topical application and dressing care; initial wound 0513T Extracorporeal shock wave for integumentary wound healing, including topical application and dressing care; each additional wound (List separately in addition to code for primary procedure) 28890 Extracorporeal shock wave, high energy, performed by a physician or other qualified health care professional, requiring anesthesia other than local, including ultrasound guidance, involving the plantar fascia